 This archive is for posts made about my second trip to Namibia.
 On this trip, I went as part of an independent team (i.e., funded by ourselves, driven by our own interests) to learn more about the witchcraft culture in Namibia, with the specific interest in discovering how this affects people with dementia, whether caused by Alzheimer's or other diseases, and other mental health problems.
-We gathered footage for a documentary film on the topic, "The African Witchfinder," which was released in 2017 and was accepted and won awards in several international film festivals.
-It's due to be released to the general public in 2019.
+We gathered footage for a documentary film, "The African Witchfinder," which was released in 2017 and was accepted and won awards in several international film festivals.
+In September 2019 it was released by Cloudbreak Pictures onto Vimeo.
+Please watch it here:

 This post was originally made for subscribers to the SKJ Travel Newsletter, as I have given extensive background information on this trip in my newsletters.
 I've added it to my archive now, and it contains a summary of our activities and our findings during the trip.